paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_AUDIT_ENABLED=<bool>`](#PAPERLESS_AUDIT_ENABLED){PAPERLESS_AUDIT_ENABLED}

 : Enables an audit trail for each document,document type, correspondent, and tag.
-This records all changes made to the documents to meet requirement such as GoDB. **Once enabled cannot be disabled!!**
+This records all changes made to the documents to make the changes traceable.

+!!! note Warning
+Once enabled cannot be disabled

 ## Collate Double-Sided Documents {#collate}